 Killing the Speech Runtime Executable process

-It is find that a process name speech runtime executable process can also be a cause of system high disk usage.
-When you find that the speech runtime executable process is the main problem then just killing can help your system.
+It is found that a process name speech executable runtime process can also cause system high disk usage.
+When the speech runtime executable process is the main problem, killing can help your system.
 To kill it, You can resolve this issue by following the below-mentioned steps:

 - Launch task manager by pressing ctr+shift+esc

-- Find speech runtime executable in the process tab of the task manager.
+- Find the speech runtime executable in the process tab of the task manager.

-- For the last step just click on end task.
+- For the last step, click on end task.

 Speech runtime executable process can pop up multiple times as it is a system process.
-In this case, you have to repeat the above-mentioned steps again and again to kill the system runtime executable process.
+In this case, you have to repeat the steps mentioned above repeatedly to kill the system runtime executable process.

 Scan through your system and check for any corrupt files.
 If you find any corrupt files, try to repair them.
-Delete the files that are not working even on repair.
+Delete the files that are not working even on the repair.
 Now check the disk usage.
-If it is still high, try the next alternative solution.
+If it is still high, try the following alternative solution.

-If none of the above solutions have really worked out, these fix might help you:
+If none of the above solutions have worked out, these fixes might help you: